 Exposed reinforcement shall be removed back to the point where the steel is in contact with sound concrete.
 Where high steel is encountered, the depth of the patch may be reduced as directed by the Engineer.

 Replacement with HMA.
-Bituminous prime coat shall be applied to the exposed pavement according to Article 406.05(b) of the Standard Specifications.
+Bituminous tack coat shall be applied to the exposed pavement according to Article 406.05(b) of the Standard Specifications.

 The prepared patch shall be filled with HMA surface course with a maximum lift thickness of 3 in.
 (75 mm).
 Where more than one lift is needed, the top lift shall be a minimum of 2 in.
 (50 mm) thick.
 The HMA mixtures and density control limits shall conform to Article 1030 of the Standard Specifications.